lhotse-speech/lhotse/docs/datasets.rst

 The items for mini-batch creation are selected by the ``Sampler``.
 Lhotse defines ``Sampler`` classes that are initialized with :class:`~lhotse.cut.CutSet`'s, so that they can look up specific properties of an utterance to stratify the sampling.
-For example, :class:`~lhotse.dataset.sampling.SimpleCutSampler` has a defined ``max_frames`` attribute, and it will keep sampling cuts for a batch until they do not exceed the specified number of frames.
+For example, :class:`~lhotse.dataset.sampling.SimpleCutSampler` has a defined ``max_duration`` attribute, and it will keep sampling cuts for a batch until they do not exceed the specified number of seconds.
 Another strategy — used in :class:`~lhotse.dataset.sampling.BucketingSampler` — will first group the cuts of similar durations into buckets, and then randomly select a bucket to draw the whole batch from.

 For tasks where both input and output of the model are speech utterances, we can use the :class:`~lhotse.dataset.sampling.CutPairsSampler`, which accepts two :class:`~lhotse.cut.CutSet`'s and will match the cuts in them by their IDs.